Grown From a Greenhouse Over a Century Ago

 The 60s saw more expansion and heartbreak.
 The Good Friday Earthquake devastated the shop's new location, so Bagoy's settled into a nearby garage.
 Before the decade was over, the floral shop was passed into the hands of Felix and Jennie Gay.
 The Gays added a second shop at the height of the oil boom, then sold the business to Paul and Carol Humphrey in 1980.

 The Humphreys had previously run an art gallery combined with a flower shop - a fitting hybrid if ever there was one - and for a time, Bagoy's had "Gallery of Flowers and Fine Art" after its venerable name.
-Today, Paul and Carol's daughter, Chanda, and her husband, Randy, own Bagoy's Florist & Home.
+Paul and Carol's daughter, Chanda, and her husband, Randy Mines, assumed ownership of Bagoy's Florist & Home until 2022.

 What has remained the same is the commitment to serving the Anchorage community and working with local growers- whose blooms we adore, love, and crave.
 With a lot of heart and attention to detail, it's a labor of love that ensures each of these blooms not only survive extreme weather conditions and large animals but are immaculate as they reach their destination.

-Three families, multiple generations, 100 years, but always Bagoy's.
+Multiple generations, four families, over 100 years, but always Bagoy's.